NexiusTailer/Nex-AC/README.md

 # Functions:
 #### public OnCheatDetected(playerid, ip_address[], type, code)

-> Called when triggered one of the anti-cheats
+> Called when triggers one of the anti-cheats
 > * `playerid` - ID of the cheater
 > * `ip_address[]` - IP-address of the cheater
 > * `type` - Type of cheating (when `0` it returns the ID, when `1` - IP)